Ross Wilson (musician): 1976–1991: Mondo Rock and solo

 Mondo Rock went through several incarnations but the best known line-up included bassist Paul Christie (ex-Kevin Borich Express, later in The Party Boys), guitarist and songwriter Eric McCusker, (ex-The Captain Matchbox Whoopee Band), drummer John Hackett (ex-Stars) and James Black on keyboards and guitar.
 Wilson also produced the band's first single in 1978 "The Fugitive Kind" and first album, 1979's Primal Park for his own Oz Records label.
 Greatest singles success was with 1980's "State of the Heart", 1981's "Chemistry" and "Cool World" all from their award-winning second album Chemistry released in 1981 on Avenue Records.
 1980s teen-idol Rick Springfield recorded "State of the Heart" in 1985, making the U.S. Top 40.
 McCusker had written "State of the Heart", co-written "Chemistry" with Christie, and Wilson had written "Cool World".
 Mondo Rock released Nuovo Mondo in 1982 which included their track "A Touch of Paradise" written by Wilson and Gulliver Smith (aka Kevin Smith, ex-Company Caine).
 This became a 1986 hit when covered by Australian pop singer John Farnham (ex-Little River Band).

 In 1983, Wilson's then wife Pat recorded and released, "Bop Girl" a song written by Ross.
-The song featured Ross on backing vocals, and became an Australian No. 2 hit and even gained recognition internationally.
-It also had a video directed by Gillian Armstrong, which featured not only Ross, but the actual screen debut of Nicole Kidman.
+The song featured Ross on backing vocals, and became an Australian No. 2 hit and gained recognition internationally.
+It also had a video directed by Gillian Armstrong, which featured not only Ross, but the screen debut of Nicole Kidman.